bakdata/quick/docs/docs/developer/range-query-details.md

 The first one creates a new key-value pair if the specified key does not exist.
 If it does, the value for the given key is overwritten (precisely as described above).
+If the key exists, but you specify `null` as the value, the key and the corresponding (previous) value will be deleted from the state store.
 The second processor creates the range index in the way that was discussed above.